karan842/finohub/README.md

 4. Understands the requirement of webapp

 *Phase 2*:
--  Exploring and clening the data
+-  Exploring and clening the data:
 1. Performing exploratory data analysis and data visualization to gather and gain some useful/important informations from the raw data.
 2. Analyzing the data into univariate and bivariate fashion to see the relation between different features from the data.
 3. Finding some strong relatioships and importance between independent and dependent features.